Smoked Salmon Deviled Eggs

-These beet deviled eggs are filled with a beet filling, topped with fresh cucumber, smoked salmon, and fresh dill for a pop of color.
+These smoked salmon deviled eggs are filled with a beet filling and topped with fresh cucumber, smoked salmon, and fresh dill for a pop of color.
 They’re perfect for the holidays, potlucks, parties, and other gatherings.

-A combination of salty smoked salmon, the freshness of the cucumber, and the sweetness of the beets makes these beet deviled eggs so delicious.
+A combination of salty smoked salmon, the freshness of the cucumber, and the sweetness of the beets make these smoked salmon deviled eggs so delicious!
 They’re bright, flavorful, and crowd-favorite.

 This recipe is inspired by a mash-up of many salads my mom used to make around the holidays.
 One, in particular, is called Shuba.
 It’s a layered salad of pickled herring with cooked vegetables and mayonnaise.

 The combination of flavors was always a hit and worked so well.
-So these beet deviled eggs use similar ingredients and taste pretty close to the salad.
+So these deviled eggs with smoked salmon use similar ingredients and taste pretty close to the salad.

 I’ll show you how I cook the beets but you can certainly skip this step and pick up cooked whole beets at the supermarket.